ebianchi/ci_mpc_utils/README.md

 The quaternion visualization script, [quat_visualizer.py](./quat_visualizer.py), generates and visualizes the 8 stable orientations of the jack.
 Renders the 8 quaternions as triads in a meshcat window, and prints out the C++ definitions for each of them.
 ![Example quat visualizer meshcat output](./files/quat_visualizer.png)

+## LCS Debugging

+The LCS debugging script, [lcs_debugging.py](./lcs_debugging.py), runs some tests on a hard-coded set of LCS matrices to ensure their compatibility and the accuracy of the derivations.